Ponti1999/Computer_image_processing/Semester_Assignment/README.md

 # Ez a féléves feladatom dokumnetációja.
-    Először magyarul, majd később angolul is dokumentálásra kerül a dokumentáció második felében.
+Az első felében magyarul, majd a második felében angolul. </br>
+Az újabb és frissebb dokumentáció angolul található meg [itt az angol résznél](#english-version).

 # This is my Semester Assignment documentation.
-    First in Hungarian, then later in English at the second half of this documentation.
+In the first section it is in Hungarian, then in the second section it is in English. </br>
+The newer and fresher documentation can be found in English [here in the English section](#english-version).

 </br>